Labelled the world's ‘coolest little capital’ by Lonely Planet, Wellington is renowned for its vibrant creative culture. Here are the city's must-dos.

 Named as one of the top 8 coffee cities in the world by CNN, Wellington knows its brews and beans.
 You’re spoilt for choice in New Zealand’s coffee capital and it’s pretty tough to go wrong, but for a typically Wellington brew and vibe, Flight Coffee’s The Hangar (opens in new window)is a good place to start.

 No trip to New Zealand is complete without a visit to the incredible Museum of New Zealand Te Papa Tongarewa(opens in new window).
 Discover great treasures and stories of this country, its unique natural environment, Māori culture, art, heritage, and fascinating history at this innovative museum.

 Just over an hour’s drive or train ride from Wellington city will take you to Wairarapa, one of New Zealand’s premier wine regions.
-Once here, hire a bike from Green Jersey Cycles in Martinborough to cycle your way around the boutique vineyards.
-You can even book a Tranzit Martinborough Gourmet Wine Tour day trip from Wellington.
+Once here, hire a bike from Green Jersey Cycles(opens in new window) in Martinborough to cycle your way around the boutique vineyards.
+You can even book a Martinborough Wine Tour day trip from Wellington.
 Easy!

 Get up close and personal with a three-eyed prehistoric reptile and New Zealand’s native birds (the kiwi) at nature reserve Zealandia(opens in new window).
 Spot seals at Red Rock Reserve or head over to Wairarapa to visit the home of rare little white kiwi at Pukaha Mount Bruce(opens in new window).
 Wellington is brimming with nature experiences.